 - Patterns of information are fed into the network via the input units, which trigger the layers of hidden units, and these, in turn, arrive at the output units.

 Deep Learning’s most common model is “The 3-layer fully connected neural network”.
 This has become the foundation for most of the others.
-Backpropagation algorithm is commonly used for improving the performance of neural network prediction accuracy.
-Its done by adjusting higher weight connections in an attempt to lower the cost function.
+The backpropagation algorithm is commonly used for improving the performance of neural network prediction accuracy.
+It’s done by adjusting higher weight connections in an attempt to lower the cost function.